-In this book, CICSPlex SM (spelled with an uppercase letter P) means the CICSPlex SM element of CICS TS for z/OS.
+In the text of this book, the term CICSPlex SM (spelled with an uppercase letter P) means the CICSPlex SM element of CICS TS for z/OS.
 The term CICSplex (spelled with a lowercase letter p) means the largest set of CICS systems to be managed by CICSPlex SM as a single entity.